-While cash payments are still in use, we are moving closer to becoming a cashless society than ever before.
+While cash payments are still in use, we are closer to becoming a cashless society than ever before.
 With so many payment options available, small and medium-sized businesses are able to implement a variety of payment methods—offering secure and convenient solutions to their customers.

 This post is dedicated to explaining cashless payments: what they are, the pros and cons, and how to implement them.

-What are Cashless Payments?
+What are cashless payments?

 While sometimes used incorrectly and interchangeably, cashless transactions differ from contactless payments.